Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNetCore3/readme.txt

    ===========
    DESCRIPTION
    ===========
-   WebMarkupMin.AspNetCore3 contains one ASP.NET Core 3.1+ Middleware -
+   WebMarkupMin.AspNetCore3 contains one Middleware for ASP.NET Core 3.1 and 5 -
    `WebMarkupMinMiddleware`.

    =============